-Experience Non-Surgical Spinal Decompression with our Chiropractors in Pasadena, CA
+Experience Non-Surgical Spinal Decompression in Pasadena, CA

 At Health Advantage Physical Medicine in Pasadena, CA, we believe that conservative and drug-free treatments for acute and chronic pain relief is ideal for most people looking to avoid surgery or expensive services.
 For this reason, we continually look for advanced chiropractic care services to offer our patients, including non-surgical spinal decompression.

 Non-surgical spinal decompression is primarily used in chiropractic care and physical therapy as a way to alleviate pain and other symptoms associated with lower back conditions.
 Decompression therapy imposes an intermittent (on/off) traction force on the spine, which is intended to impose a "negative" vacuum-like pressure on spinal discs.
 It's this inward pressure which is thought to attract healing nutrients and intracellular fluid to injured tissues, relieve pain and pull any injured disc material back into place.